Skip to Content

 Pre-Shave Preparation for Sensitive Skin

-Then, smooth on a light layer of preshave oil to shield your skin from razor friction.
+Next, apply a light layer of preshave oil to reduce friction and protect your skin.

 Shaving Direction for Sensitive Skin